nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 You can set the :option:`CONFIG_MBEDTLS_AES_ROM_TABLES` Kconfig variable to place the AES lookup tables in ROM instead of RAM.
 This decreases the RAM usage by about 8 KB with an additional cost of about 8 KB of ROM.
 Note that executing operations in ROM is slower.
-If the configuration :option:`CONFIG_MBEDTLS_FEWER_TABLES` is set, then the size moved from RAM to ROM is about 2 KB.
+If the configuration :option:`CONFIG_MBEDTLS_AES_FEWER_TABLES` is set, then the size moved from RAM to ROM is about 2 KB.

 +------------------------------------------------+---------+-------+-----+
 | Option                                         | Default | Min   | Max |